Aprica & Mortirolo

 Also this climb has a more difficult alternative by passing over the Passo Santa Cristina, but I resisted the urge to try that when I passed Stazzona…

-The toughest part is the final hairpin section, between hairpins 10 and 1, from there it is relatively easy for the final kilometer or so to the summit.
+The toughest part is the final 2.5 km (10!) hairpin section, from there it is relatively easy for the final kilometer or so to the summit.

 We descended back to the Albergo Mortirolo for sandwiches and cappuccinos, after which I went back up to start the descent towards Grosio.